glitching-world/glitching-world.github.io/README.md

 # Hello!
-If you are reading this, your not in the right place.
+If you are reading this, you aren't in the right place.

 ## Click [here](https://glitching-world.github.io/) to see the good stuff.